lynndylanhurley/redux-auth/README.md

 Material UI uses inline styles so no further configuration is needed.
 But with the bootstrap theme, the CSS will also need to be included.
 Read more at the [React Bootstrap][react-bootstrap] project page.

+You must also install and use a json loader

 --

 # Usage